Geandert/Geandert/README.md

   innovative, creative and aesthetically pleasing!
 I am always looking to collaborate, so give me a comment here or drop me a message on Twitter!
 (Linked Above)

  ---
+ ### What I believe in;

+  I'm a firm believer in Open Source Software, and the benefit it can bring for both transparency, support, and the economy.

+  I also believe in the Right to Repair movement, and I will _always_ actively and morally support it.
+There is absolutely no benefit to brushing Right to Repair aside, and I would urge those who are reading this and asking to themselves _"what is Right to Repair?"_ to research members of the community such as Louis Rossmann, and Repair.Eu.

+  This affects **everyone** no matter how technologically savvy you are.
+If you own a laptop, desktop, washing machine, mobile phone, tablet, Television - you are involved and     you should get involved!

+---
 ### Github Stats;